|7135C||1 Kit (96 assays)||

 |Cell Lysis Buffer (10X) 9803||15 ml|

-NOTE: Refer to product-specific datasheets or product webpage for assay incubation temperature.
-This /product/productDetail.jsp?productId=luminescent ELISA is offered in low volume microplate.
-Samples and reagents only require 50 µl per microwell.
+NOTE: Refer to product-specific datasheets for assay incubation temperature.
+This chemiluminescent ELISA is offered in low volume microplates.
+Only 50 µl of samples or reagents are required in each microwell.